microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 1. Disconnect your Dev tunnel.
 2. Open your terminal and type 'az login' in the command line.
-2. Login with the lab account
+3. Login with the microsoft account

-3. Open the GitHub Copilot chat in your local VS Code
+4. Open the GitHub Copilot chat in your local VS Code
+5. Authorise skillable lab to give access to github

-4. Switch Copilot to agent mode and select 'Claude 3.5' or 'Claude 3.7':
+6. Switch Copilot to agent mode and select 'Claude 3.5' or 'Claude 3.7':

    ![Switch to Agent Mode](InstructionImages/Build2025Images/MCPAgent.jpg)
    *(Use the dropdown to select "Agent" mode)*

-3. Validate that the Dev Box MCP is running by clicking the tool icon:
+7. Validate that the Dev Box MCP is running by clicking the tool icon:

    ![Tool Icon](InstructionImages/Build2025Images/AddContext.jpg)